Belacqua/DRS-Getting-and-Cleaning-Data-Project/README.md

  'Getting and Cleaning Data' Class Project - David R Scott ('Belaqua@me.com') Created April 10th, 2016, in R v3.2.4

-(Please note: some font irregularity exisits in this docuemnt, which I have not been able to resolve.
-Please excuse the occational words and phrases which abruptly shift to larger bold font.
-Thanks, -DS.)

 This program creates as its output a tidy data set called "ActivityDataSummarized.txt", which includes summary statistics from SmartPhones Dataset on Human Activity Recognition devices (please see the attached R program script 'run_analsis.R', and the data details in the project codebook, both of which are attached to this repo.)

+(Also, please note: some font irregularity exisits in this docuement which I have not been able to resolve.
+Please excuse the occasional words and phrases which abruptly shift to larger bold font.
+Thanks.)

 The program accomplishes the 5 primary sucess criteria of given for this project, in 5 programming steps:
                             1: Merge the Training and Test Data into a single 'tidy' data set.
                             2: Extract only the Mean and Standard Deviation measures from each